- News & Views

-[introductory paragraph about how NJ-ACS impacts communities and engages with parents, teachers and students to groom the next generation of chemistry professionals.]
+NJ-ACS sponsors and conducts a wide range of activities and projects that impact communities and engage with parents, teachers and students to groom the next generation of chemistry professionals.

 The Teacher Affiliates Group is a group of high school teachers from North Jersey who are affiliated members of the section.
 The Group sponsors or co-sponsors several activities throughout the year including the New Jersey Science Convention in October, Chemistry Day and Week activities in October, professional development workshops, and the New Jersey Chemistry Olympics in May.

 The Education Committee of the Section oversees educational activities and awards.
 The Committee specifically administers the Edward J. Merrill Award for High School chemistry teachers and cooperates in the dissemination of information and the recommendation of nominees for the E. Emmet Reid Award in Chemistry Teaching at Small Colleges, the Cecil L. Brown Lectureship, the Regional MARM Award for High School Chemistry Teaching, the National ACS James Bryant Conant Award in High School Chemsitry Teaching, the Harvey Russell Award, and the Chemistry Olympiad Awards.

 Project SEED is designed to encourage economically disadvantaged high school students to pursue career opportunities in the chemical sciences.
 During the summer, student work in the laboratory doing hands-on research guided by a scientist-mentor.
 Project SEED is for the student from an economically disadvantage background with an annual family income not exceeding $34,000.
 Exceptions can be made for incomes of up to $42,000, depending on family circumstances.
 Students who have not graduated from high school are eligible for the Summer-I program, and those returning for a second summer of research may participate in the Summer-II program.